bearsunday/bearsunday.github.io/manuals/1.0/en/application.md

 ## Application Context

-The composition of application object `$app` changes in response to your defined context, so that application behavior changes.
+The composition of the application object `$app` changes in response to the defined context, so that application behavior changes.

+Depending on the defined context the building of the application object `$app` changes, altering the overall behavior.

-For example, `WebRouter` is bound to `RouterInterface` by default settings.
+For example, `WebRouter` is bound to `RouterInterface` by default.
-However, if you set `Cli`, which is defined for console application, as your context, then `CliRouter` is bound to `RouterInterface` and it will take console input instead.
+However, if `Cli` mode is set (instead of HTTP) the `CliRouter` is bound to the `RouterInterface` and it will then take console input.

-There are built-in and custom context's created by application.
+There are built-in and custom contexts that can be used in an application.

 **Built-in contexts**